September 28, 2000: The day the Williams sisters won Olympic gold in doubles

 The facts: The Williams sisters need only 49 minutes to win the gold

-By reaching the women’s doubles final, Venus and Serena could set three milestones.
+By reaching the women’s doubles final, Venus and Serena were in position to set three milestones.
 First of all, the duo could become the first sisters to clinch the Olympic Gold in doubles.
 Venus could also become the first player since Helen Wills in 1924 to triumph both in singles and doubles at the same Olympic Games.
 Also, they could clinch a third consecutive American title in doubles, after Gigi and Mary Joe Fernandez had triumphed in 1992 and 1996.

 “For me, this is almost bigger than singles,” said Venus, according to ESPN.com.
 “To have a victory like this with Serena, my sister and best friend, doesn’t happen very often. (…) To be a part of history is really important.”

-Meanwhile, Serena was also pleased with the outcome.
+Serena was also overcome by the special nature of this achievement.
 “It was a happy moment for me Wednesday, watching Venus win.
 It was the same kind of feeling today.
 Every year I can win a Slam.
 This is every four years, and you never know what’s going to happen.”

 What next?
 Williams sisters win two more Olympic doubles gold medals